Paul Phillips - 16u Nashville head coach

 Additionally, Phillips was a two-time conference all-academic honoree and was Covenant's representative on the 2014 USA South All-Sportsmanship team.
 He was also active with Covenant's Student-Athlete Advisory Committee (SAAC) and Fellowship of Christian Athletes (FCA) chapter.

 Phillips graduated from Covenant with a degree in Interdisciplinary Studies composed of Sports Management, Business, and Psychology.
-He and his wife, Emily (Covenant '13), were married in 2014 and the couple has a young son, Dallas.
+He and his wife, Emily (Covenant '13), were married in 2014 and the couple has two young sons, Dallas and Ranger.